pharaox/carnalitas_x/README.md

 ### Capturing Slaves during Raids and Sieges

-With this mod, characters that can be enslaved and have a base price higher than a threshold are now captured instead of killed during raids and sieges.
+With this mod, characters who can be enslaved and have a base price higher than a threshold are now captured instead of killed during raids and sieges.
 In addition, characters captured during a raid have 50% chance of getting the "marked for enslavement" modifier, which makes enslavement by the AI more likely.
 This increases the number of characters enslaved as a result of warfare or raiding.

 ### Traits